simplehima/AlexisJonsson.github.io/README.md

 - Linux: ```~/.config/BetterDiscord/themes```
 - Try restarting Discord again.
 - If you're still having trouble, try joining the BetterDiscord support server and asking for help.
-- make sure to disable beterfolder plugin with this Theme
+- make sure to disable beterfolder plugin with this Theme.

 ## Tips
 You can have multiple themes installed at the same time.
 To switch between themes, open Discord Settings > BetterDiscord > Themes and select the theme that you want to use.